carterprince/blogspot/README.md

 # blogspot

-Compiles a blogger/blogspot blog into a standalone html file and PDF.
+Compiles a Blogger blog into a standalone html file and PDF.

-Currently (as far as I'm aware) it only works for blogger/blogspot sites with the Contempo theme and an index page.
+Currently (as far as I'm aware) it only works for Blogger sites with the Contempo theme and an index page.

 ## Usage